-The German Society of Anaesthesiology and Intensive Care Medicine (Deutsche Gesellschaft für Anästhesiologie und lntensivmedizin, DGAI) was founded in 1953, with the role "of uniting the efforts of German physicians in creating and developing the fields of anaesthesiology, intensive care, emergency medicine and pain therapy, and to provide the highest possible standard of care for the population in these fields".
+The German Society of Anaesthesiology and Intensive Care Medicine (Deutsche Gesellschaft für Anästhesiologie und lntensivmedizin, DGAI) was founded in 1953, with the goal "of uniting the efforts of German physicians in creating and developing the fields of anaesthesiology, intensive care, emergency medicine and pain therapy, and to provide the highest possible standard of care for the population in these fields"

-According to the federal structure of Germany, the DGAI is divided into 17 regional sections, gathering more than 13,500 members.
+According to the federal structure of Germany, the DGAI is divided into 17 regional sections, gathering more than 15,000 members.
 The statutes of the DGAI anticipate full membership for anaesthesiologists having a completed board qualification and for physicians in training.
-Non anaesthesists working in departments of anaesthesiology can be accepted as associated members.
+Non-anaesthetists working in departments of anaesthesiology can be accepted as associated members.
 Physicians in training can be accepted as associated members.
-Foreign anaesthetists, who have contributed to the development of anaesthesia in Germany, can be elected as corresponding members.
+Foreign anaesthetists who have contributed to the development of anaesthesia in Germany can be elected as corresponding members.